bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Speaker 3: 00:32:54

 There is some similarity in the question of watchtower incentivization and our proposal, especially the fee aspect.
-In the watchtower, as far as I understand the watchtower debate, there is a question of how to incentivize watchtowers So on the one hand we want watchtowers to be incentivized to get the money if they're doing the job On the other hand we want to prevent the watchtowers from taking the money or taking the prepayment and just not doing their jobs or question of how to link the payment or how to link the fee being paid to the fact of a tower doing its job is kind of an...
+In the watchtower, as far as I understand the watchtower debate, there is a question of how to incentivize watchtowers So on the one hand we want watchtowers to be incentivized to get the money if they're doing the job.
+On the other hand we want to prevent the watchtowers from taking the money or taking the prepayment and just not doing their jobs or question of how to link the payment or how to link the fee being paid to the fact of a tower doing its job is kind of an...
 Probably I shouldn't say it's an open question because it's kind of clear how to implement this, it's been implemented as far as I understand.
 So there are certain similarities in this two-part structure where we have some fee paid up front that provides some initial incentivization for the actor that we want to perform some action, be it routing a payment or watching the chain and disputing the chain.
 And then the rest of the payment, the rest of the fee is conditional.